Serena’s Review: “Burn the Kingdom Down”

 Reader’s Advisory:

-“In the Veins of the Drowning” can be found on these Goodreads lists: Epic High Fantasy/Romance/Mythology in 2025 and “Imogen”.
+“Crown of War and Shadow” can be found on these Goodreads lists: Epic High Fantasy/Romance/Mythology in 2026 and 2026 Most Anticipated Romance Releases.

 This post may contain affiliate links for books we recommend.
 Read the full disclosure here.